Marriage Counseling and Couple’s Therapy

 Sooner or later, all relationships experience some form of conflict among partners.
 This is unavoidable.
 Each partner is an individual with a perspective as unique as a fingerprint.
 You won’t see eye to eye on every issue.
 This becomes a problem when the conflict begins to overshadow or define the relationship.

-If laughter has left the relationship only to be replaced by an argument that you both keep repeating or if life events have created stress that is negatively impacting your relationship, you and your partner might need help eliminating the distance that has grown between you.
+If laughter has left the relationship only to be replaced by an argument that you both keep repeating or if life events created stress that is negatively impacting your relationship, you and your partner might need help eliminating the distance that has grown between you.
 An experienced and empathetic marriage counselor can help you navigate that distance.

 You may be wondering what happens with most couples who receive marriage counseling.
 Over 98 percent of families and couples surveyed by the American Association of Marriage and Family Therapists indicated high levels of satisfaction following family or couple’s therapy, and 93 percent said the therapy provided them with effective tools for dealing with issues.
 Respondents to the survey also said that therapy helped them improve their health and wellness at home and in the workplace.

-You may also be wondering about a potential timeline for marriage counseling.
+It is natural to feel curious about a potential timeline for marriage counseling.
 Every couple is different, and the length of time it takes to work through problems also varies.

 The outcome of marriage couple’s therapy may be that you move forward as a couple, but it could also lead to you both deciding that separation is best.
-No matter which outcome awaits, your therapist will be there to help you through it and promote a positive journey forward.
+No matter which outcome awaits, your therapist will be there to help you and promote a positive journey forward.

 The more you trust your therapist, the easier it is for him or her to help.
 Naturally, you and your partner may have difficulty being open and honest in the beginning but try your best.
 The sooner you work through the issues, the sooner you can leave them in the past.